Assignment #1

 ✭ As a general rule, if there is nothing explicitly mentioned in this handout, then you do not have to take it into account.
 We have purposely limited the number of “corner cases” you need to consider, to make the assignment easier to complete.
 Otherwise, you will be forever anticipating every single possible input, and you will never finish the assignment.
 If we don’t mention it, you don’t have to worry about it.
 There won’t be any “hidden” test cases that will test for something we didn’t explicitly mention in this handout.

-When a successful operator is created, a success message should be printed:
+When a successful Pokemon is created, a success message should be printed:

 For example:

-The success message prints the operator name, operator ID, and location.
+The success message prints the Pokemon name, type, rarity and Pokemon ID.
 The format of this message is very strict.
-Make sure you check for an appropriate message template in MessageCli
+Make sure you check for an appropriate message template in MessageCli to help you.

 - The